Netcracker/qubership-hive-metastore/docs/public/installation.md

     value: '/opt/apache-hive-metastore-4.0.1-bin/certs/'
 ```

-To ignore certificate validation for S3, the following properties should be added:
+It is impossible to ignore certificate validation in hive 4.1.0 and above since it uses AWS java SDK v2.
+However in previous versions or if custom image with AWS java SDK v1 is used, it is possible to ignore certificate validation by setting the following properties:

 ```yaml
 env: